kyoshuske/multiServer/README.md

 </details>

-<details open><summary>v1.2.9</summary>
+<details><summary>v1.2.9</summary>

- - added 'global-plugins' to config.yml
+ - added global-plugins to config.yml
- - added 'noconsole' to servers.yml
+ - added noconsole to servers.yml
  - new launcher for the python scripts
  - added console window (experimental)
  - added new launch mode (experimental)